 - Autoimmune conditions

-- Addictions – alcohol and drug
+- Addictions – substances and behavioural

 - Enhancing the effects of prescribed pharmaceutical medication